 JM: I get a lot of submissions from teenagers.
 I always say, I think you learn from everything you write and read.
 The best writers are the best readers.
 Read widely in your genre.
 Trust your voice.
 And just keep writing.
 I don’t think I know anyone who got published for the first thing they ever wrote.
-And wiring

 DM: I don’t think your age matters, it’s just a question of work.
 Just keep writing.
 Work at it.

 Q: How important is it that a book slots in neatly into a genre and what genre is Joanna’s book?

 JB: I don’t really think about genre.
 I don’t wake up in the morning and think, I’m going to write a book in X genre, that isn’t how it works for me.
 I just start with a character and an idea and it goes from there.
 When people ask me what my book is, I say it’s literary/commercial so I say it’s on the fence a bit.